 Exchange rates, restrictions and controls.
-At present, the Russian Rouble is not a fully convertible currency outside of the Russian Federation and, further, the Company was required to sell up to 25% (10% from December 27, 2004) of its hard currency earnings for Russian Roubles.
+At present, the Russian Rouble is not a fully convertible currency outside of the Russian Federation and, further, the Company throughout 2005 was required to sell up to 10% (from December 27, 2004) of its hard currency earnings for Russian Roubles.
 In May 2006, the Central Bank abolished the requirement to convert hard currency proceeds.
 Within the Russian Federation, official exchange rates are determined daily by the Central Bank of Russia ("CBR").
 Market rates may differ from the official rates but the differences are, generally, within narrow parameters monitored by the CBR.
 Accordingly, the translation of foreign currency denominated assets and liabilities into Russian Roubles does not indicate that the Group could realize or settle, in Russian Roubles, the reported values of these assets and liabilities.
-The official rate of exchange of the Russian Rouble ("RR") to the US Dollar ("US \$") at December 31, 2004 and 2003 was RR 27.75 and RR 29.45 to US \$1.00, respectively.
+The official rate of exchange of the Russian Rouble ("RR") to the US Dollar ("US \$") at December 31, 2005 and 2004 was RR 28.78 and RR 27.75 to US \$1.00, respectively.